Canadian Northern Railway East

 As the line was nearing completion, five sites were selected to become divisional points, creating four subdivisions:

 The Nipigon Subdivision, the western most of the four sections, began in Jellicoe, Ontario and wound its way 148 miles to the Lakehead.
 It was opened for passenger traffic on October 15, 1915.
 In 1923, the line became the Canadian National Railways Dorion Subdivision.
 In 1960, the Dorion and more eastern Kinghorn Subdivision were merged, and became the Kinghorn Subdivision, running from Longlac, Ontario to Port Arthur.
-The stations and some of the notable locations on the line are listed below:
+The stations and some of the notable locations on the line are listed below (mileage shown is per the original line):

 |Milepost||Station, Siding or Point||Elevation (ft.)|